robinpie/viewpoint/README.md

 viewpoint presents floating windows in a WIMPy interface on your terminal.
 Each window runs its own shell (or any program) in a dedicated PTY, but with the amazing 1990s innovations in window chrome: draggable borders, a title bar with minimize/maximize/close buttons, and a taskbar.
 You move, resize, raise, snap, minimize and maximize windows with the mouse or keyboard, similarly as on a graphical desktop.

-Extremely early in development, things will change.
+Early in development, things will change.

 ## Build and dependencies